arnauddhaene/brunel/README.md

 ### running the program
 The program is automatically set to case C of figure 8.
 In order to reproduce all cases, constants G and ETA are to be changed in the `constants.h` file.
 Running the simulation will print out the number of average spikes per second as well as the total running time for a 1 second simulation.
+Targets : brunel for main program, bruneltest for googletest

 ### plot reproduction
 In order to plot the data, I used a jupyter notebook file creating two plots : a scatterplot and a histogram.